FlukeAndFeather/turnaround/README.md

 This repository contains the data and code for our paper:

-> Roxanne Beltran, Alexander Yuen, Richard Condit, Patrick W. Robinson,
+> Roxanne S. Beltran, Alexander L. Yuen, Richard Condit, Patrick W.
-> Max F. Czapanskiy, Daniel E. Crocker, and Daniel P. Costa, (*In
+> Robinson, Max F. Czapanskiy, Daniel E. Crocker, and Daniel P. Costa
-> preparation for submission to Current Biology*). *Evidence of a map
+> (*in press*).
+Evidence of a map sense: elephant seals account for time
-> sense: elephant seals account for time and space during long-distance
+> and space during long-distance migrations. *Current Biology*.
-> migrations*.

 ## Contents